nwdigitalradio/n7nix/email/pat/README.md

 ./pat_ctrl.sh status
 ```

-If you see the following then need to stop DRAWS Manager
+If you see the following then you need to stop DRAWS Manager
 ```
 Status for draws-manager: RUNNING and ENABLED
 Status for pat: NOT RUNNING and NOT ENABLED